gadese/INF8215_code/README.md

 	..7.
 We also compared multiple models in order to see their respective performance on the dataset (Softmax classifier vs Decision tree vs GaussianNB)

-This lab was completed with @beaupreda and Rémi Croteau
+This lab was completed with @beaupreda and @remicroteau